-Two types of guide are included in this section:
+Three types of guide are included in this section:

 because some currencies (such as the Tanzania shilling to the $US) have very large numbers, while others (such as the Ghanaian Cedi) have much smaller numbers.
 There is no charge for this

 standardised approach to federating VSLAs, using meeting procedures and systems based closely on how things are done at the VSLA level.
 This has been successful, with over 250 such VSLFs,

 The manuals that we attach are in English and French and cover not only the formation and functioning of VSLFs, but changes that are needed at the level of member VSLAs in order to mobilise funds to invest in the VSLF, but also to repay loans.